7-Zip: Features

-Variants
+Versions

-Two command-line versions are provided: 7z.exe, using external libraries; and a standalone executable 7za.exe, containing built-in modules, but with compression/decompression support limited to 7z, ZIP, gzip, bzip2, Z and tar formats.
+Three command-line versions are provided: 7z (7z.exe), using external libraries to support a large number of different formats and the ability to support even more formats via plug-ins; 7za (7za.exe), which is a standalone executable containing built-in modules, but with compression/decompression support limited to 7z, ZIP, gzip, bzip2, Z and tar formats; and 7zr (7zr.exe), which is a minimized standalone executable with compression/decompression support limited to just the 7z format.
 A 64-bit version is available, with support for large memory maps, leading to faster compression.
 All versions support multi-threading.